The SDLP's road trip

 Changing forever the way we live

 Then COVID happened.
-Not shying away from the challenges it presented – she saw this as a unique window of opportunity.
-On the 5th of May Nichola Mallon stood up in Stormont - in what could only be described as her keynote speech.
+Not shying away from the challenges it presented – Nichola Mallon saw this as a unique window of opportunity.
+On the 5th of May she stood up in Stormont - and delivered what could only be described as her keynote speech.
 She grabbed the steering wheel and pressed hard on the accelerator – setting out an incredibly progresive, ambitious new direction for her Department.
 A key announcement was the creation a new "Walking & Cycling Champion" – a co-pilot to guide her there.
 The new Walking & Cycling Champion would:

 - ensure DFI delivered its commitment to increase the % of journeys made by walking and cycling;